25 Aug 2025

 Microdosing Insights

-In 2023, researchers from the University of California, San Diego, published the first modern clinical trial examining psilocybin for anorexia nervosa.
+In 2023, researchers from the University of California, San Diego, published the first modern clinical trial4 examining psilocybin for anorexia nervosa.
 The small but significant study followed 10 women through a designed protocol.
 It involved a single dose of psilocybin combined with psychological support.

-“Genuinely the most healing experiences every time,” shares one of the participants.
-“My first trip with psilocybin is seriously what healed my suicidal thoughts and some traumas, and each time after, I healed more and more.
+“Genuinely the most healing experiences every time,” shares one of the participants.6 “My first trip with psilocybin is seriously what healed my suicidal thoughts and some traumas, and each time after, I healed more and more.
 It’s significantly improved my mental health faster than anything else.
 Even though it’s only taken once or twice a year.
 Incredible.”

 Most of the participants (90%) self-reported positive changes within three months after the dosing.
 Early results suggest that such therapy increases emotional openness, reduces obsessive thinking, and even softens rigid self-beliefs.
 “It puts you back in touch with what’s beautiful about the world and people.
 It can be an incredibly moving, kind of connecting thing”, the respondent notes.